Threat of Canadian financial crisis eases (but don’t take that to the bank)

 Down under, it's always worth watching the Reserve Bank of Australia's rate decision because of the economy's comparisons to Canada.
 No rate change is expected.

 On the corporate side, Bank of Montreal and Laurentian Bank of Canada report fourth-quarter results.
+As does Roots.

 Wednesday: Waits and measures